typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-boolean-literal-compare.md

 ## Fixer

-### Boolean Expresssions
+### Boolean Expressions

-The follow table shows the output of the fixer on comparions that compare a boolean expression to a boolean literal.
+The follow table shows the output of the fixer on comparisons that compare a boolean expression to a boolean literal.

 |       Comparison       | Fixer Output      |
 | :--------------------: | ----------------- |